Garrett Greene helps West Virginia beat North Carolina 30-10 in the Duke’s Mayo Bowl

 THE TAKEAWAY

 West Virginia: The Mountaineers didn’t have their best running game, but Greene made the most of what he was given and used his arm to beat the Tar Heels.
-His return next season for his senior season should bode well as the Mountaineers look to build on a surprising season which likely saved coach Neal Brown’s job.
+His return next season for his senior season should bode well as the Mountaineers look to build on a surprising season which likely saved Neal Brown’s job.
+“I think we will be in the preseason top 25 next year,” he said.

 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football